Why Badges Don’t Work: The Psychology of Corporate

 When a company implements mandatory gamified training, the contradiction becomes stark.
 Employees must complete training (no choice), must earn badges to demonstrate completion (no autonomy in what counts as achievement), and must compete on leaderboards (no control over competitive dynamics).
 The gamification adds layers of external control to what was already externally mandated.

-This creates what psychologists call “experienced autonomy” – the feeling of being a puppet to external forces.
-Such experiences correlate with decreased intrinsic motivation, higher stress, and lower job satisfaction.
+This creates what psychologists call “experienced autonomy”—the feeling of being controlled by external forces.
+Deci and Ryan’s research correlates such experiences with decreased intrinsic motivation, higher stress, lower job satisfaction, and reduced self-esteem.
 The training becomes something done to employees rather than something they actively pursue.

 Interestingly, the most effective gamification in other contexts involves voluntary participation.
 Video games succeed because players choose to engage.
 Fitness apps work when users opt in.
-Corporate training lacks this foundational element—employees rarely choose whether to complete mandatory compliance training.
+A 2018 study by Hamari and Koivisto in the International Journal of Human-Computer Studies found that gamification effectiveness depended almost entirely on whether users had self-determined reasons for engaging—mandatory gamification showed negative effects across most measured outcomes.

 What Actually Works